ClaraSantosmf/BuserTech-D4-Wordle/README.md

 # Wordle
 Study about pixel perfect frontend with wordler image at BuserTech Programmer.
+Result https://clarasantosmf.github.io/wordle-D4/

 In the same time, i'm trying to do everything in english for pratice.